-Attorney Ventura was an iconic figure in the legal community and in the City of Danbury, and served our community with vigor for over 60 years.
+Attorney Ventura was an iconic figure in the legal community and in the City of Danbury and served our community with vigor for over 60 years.
 He was, until his last days, a fighter for the causes and people he believed in.
 He loved to counsel families and navigate them through the challenges of the law.
-He also served as a role model, mentor, and counsellor to thousands of people in the community.
-He encouraged many to pursue higher education and professional development, and started a scholarship fund to provide scholarships to college and graduate school students.
+He also served as a role model, mentor, and counselor to thousands of people in the community.
+He encouraged many to pursue higher education and professional development and started a scholarship fund to provide scholarships to college and graduate school students.

-Attorney Ventura personified and embodied who we wanted to be as a firm and as an organization.
+Attorney Ventura passed on September 1, 2017, at the age of 89.
+He was an icon in the Portuguese community.
+He personified and embodied who we wanted to be as a firm and as an organization.
 He cared.
 He listened.
 He counseled.
 In 2017, the Firm changed its name to Ventura law to honor his legacy.

 Ventura Law carries on this legacy by continuing to serve our clients and the community with the zeal and compassion Attorney Ventura stood for.
 Today Ventura Law’s attorneys and staff come from 13 different countries, with three-quarters of them speaking multiple languages.